KatherLab/SWARM/README.md

  System A is used to initialize the licence server by starting the licence container and installing the swarm licence downloaded from the HPE login website.
 System A also starts the SPIFFE SPIRE container.
 The first SN process (node) to go online is referred to as the “sentinel” node and will be the first to register itself with the SPIFFE SPIRE network.
 When the SN node of the system A is ready the, SN node of System B and System C are run.
 During training each system trains its data batch in the local system till the merging criterion (sync interval) is reached.
 The node which finishes its training batch first will be the leader and will collect the learning from other peers (depending on the minimum number of peers, in our case two), average the learning weights and send it back.
 Since the data samples are of different sizes the SL node stops at different instances creating different checkpoint models
 To use this workflow, you need to modfiy specific files based on your project.

-System A, B, C has two subfolders having *single_model_training* containing  the programs needed training the histopathology Image analysis based on [Laleh, N. G. et al., Gastroenterology 2020](https://www.biorxiv.org/content/10.1101/2021.08.09.455633v1.full.pdf) and *swarm_setup_training* containing *MODEL* folder having the code for running the swarm learning node and also
+Folders named *System A, B, C* has two subfolders having *single_model_training* containing  the programs needed training the histopathology Image analysis based on [Laleh, N. G. et al., Gastroenterology 2020](https://www.biorxiv.org/content/10.1101/2021.08.09.455633v1.full.pdf) and *swarm_setup_training* containing *MODEL* folder having the code for running the swarm learning node and also
-Experiment file is a text file and an example of it can be find this repository.
+Experiment file which a text file and an example of it can be find this repository.
+The *docker* folder contains a Dockerfile to build the docker image.
+The *deploy* folder containes the script 'deploy_with_multiple_models.py' used for deploying the models generated on single systems and also swarm setp on test cohorts.

 ## Run training :

 To start the swarm learning the user has to clone the repo and place the system folders in the respective system.